 The answer to the above question, How do we reconcile these two worlds?, is closely related to 2 Corinthians 6:17, “Wherefore come out from among them, and be ye separate, saith the Lord…” This is usually erroneously interpreted to mean you should live like a hermit in the hills.
 That is not what it means.
 The “them” is this biblical quote refers to the collective consciousness.
 Yes, there is a collective consciousness in which we all more or less share.
 To give one of an infinite number of possible examples, in a purely mental realm, it is the collective consciousness that kills you when you take poison, even though you may be entirely unaware of having done so.
 Theoretically, it should not harm you since you are unaware of having taken the poison.
 Yet it does.
 This is the collective consciousness at work.

 The current expression of absolute Christian Science has been absorbed by the collective consciousness, stylized to the point of meaninglessness if you will.

 The periodic destruction of this world is the implosion of the collective consciousness, which over time “drifts too far from the shore” of the spiritual reality of things.
 Please allow me to make this critical point again: The periodic destruction of this world is the implosion of the collective consciousness.
 So yes, as Dr. Kurt Starks says, “only mortal mind” will die, but this entails an earthly scene unimaginably horrible.
 To be so callous about the subject is not even remotely human, not to mention, Christian.
 But I do not judge him.
-I have come to understand that this is a perversion of real Christian Science, one that is now so pervasive in the church that it is cherished by both factions of the Christian Science schism.
+I have come to understand that this is a perversion of real Christian Science, one that is now so pervasive in the church that it is cherished by both factions of the Christian Science schism discussed below.